sidvenkatayogi/sidvenkatayogi.github.io/_pages/about.md

 ---
 <!-- # Home -->
 ## About Me
 Welcome!
 I'm an incoming freshman and computer science student at UT Austin.
 I'm interested in exploring many computer science/programming topics, but some that I'm currently interested in are Computer Vision, Natural Language Processing, and Graphics.
-Once I start school in the fall, I'm aiming to improve my fundamental theoretical CS knowledge.
-As for after undergrad, I'm still trying to decide between pursuing industry, a PhD, or a startup.
+I'm especially interested in using these topics in software for real users.
+I'm still trying to decide between pursuing industry, a PhD, or a startup.

 In my free time, I like to study various math topics, [draw](/art), write comics, play basketball/volleyball/soccer (non-competitively), or go to the gym.